 # app.py # import flask from flask import Flask # create an app instance app = Flask(__name__) # at the end point / @app.route("/") def hello(): # which returns "hello world" return "Hello World!" # on running python app.py if __name__ == "__main__": # run the flask app app.run()

 - Run the application with the below command.
 Flask runs on local server 5000 as default

-Now our flask web application is up and running!
+Now our Python web app using flask is up and running!
 You will see the below command once the server is running